-${\tt John\ M.\ Sherbin\ II\ has\ been\ the\ Company's\ Chief\ Financial\ Officer,\ Vice}$ President, Finance and Administration, and Secretary since May 1994.
+John M. Sherbin, II has been the Company's Chief Financial Officer, Senior Vice President, Finance and Administration, and Secretary since February 1998 and was the Company's Chief Financial Officer, Vice President, Finance and Administration, and Secretary from May 1994 to January 1998.
 Prior to joining the Company, Mr. Sherbin was Chief Financial Officer and Treasurer of II-VI, Incorporated, an infrared materials and electro-components manufacturer, from February 1986 to May 1994.
 Mr. Sherbin holds a B.S. degree in management and accounting from Pennsylvania State University and an M.B.A. from the University of Pittsburgh.

 Leonard Zera has been the Company's Vice President, North American Sales since June 1994.
-Prior to joining the Company, Mr. Zera held sales, sales $\,$ management and marketing positions at Digital from January

-1978 to May 1994.
+Prior to joining the Company, Mr. Zera held sales, sales management and marketing positions at Digital from January 1978 to May 1994.
 Mr. Zera holds a B.A. degree in marketing from Michigan State University and an M.B.A. from Wayne State University.

-- Mark C. Imgrund has been the Company's Vice President, Corporate Quality since September 1994 and was the Company's Quality Assurance Manager from March 1987 to September 1994.
-Mr. Imgrund holds a B.S. degree in civil engineering from Cornell University and an M.S. degree in mechanical engineering from the University of Pittsburgh. - James C. Tung has been the Company's Vice President, International Sales since March 1995.
+Mark C. Imgrund has been the Company's Vice President, Corporate Quality since September 1994 and was the Company's Quality Assurance Manager from March 1987 to September 1994.
+Mr. Imgrund holds a B.S. degree in civil engineering from Cornell University and an M.S. degree in mechanical engineering from the University of Pittsburgh.

+James C. Tung has been the Company's Vice President, International Sales since March 1995.
 Prior to joining the Company, Mr. Tung was Vice President of International Operations and International Sales and Marketing for PDA Engineering, Inc., a software company, from January 1994 to February 1995.
 From December 1992 to December 1993, he was President of Pacific Ventures, a computer application software consulting company, and from 1989 to December 1992 he was the Vice President--Asia/Pacific Operations of Infotron Systems Corporation, a communications hardware company.
-Mr. Tung holds a B.S. degree in physics from Columbia University and an M.B.A. from the University of Santa Clara. - Paul A. Johnson has been the Company's Vice President of Product Creation since October 1996.
-Prior to joining the Company, Mr. Johnson was Vice President of Development for SER Systems, a software company, from April 1996 to September 1996.
-From November 1979 to August 1995, he was Vice President of Development for Legent Corporation, a software company. - Paul A. Chilensky was the Company's Manager of Customer Services from January 1995 to March 1996, when he became Vice President, Customer Services.
-Prior to joining the Company, Mr. Chilensky was regional manager of professional services for Legent Corporation, a software company, from May 1991 to December 1994. - Dr. Shah M. Yunus has been a Corporate Fellow of the Company with responsibility for product architecture since September 1994, and prior to that was a research engineer and senior project leader for the Company since March 1984.
-Dr. Yunus holds a B.S. degree in civil engineering and an M.S. degree in structural engineering from the Bangladesh University of Engineering and Technology and a Ph.D. in computational mechanics from Rensselaer Polytechnic Institute. - Richard C. Miller has been the Company's Vice President and General Manager of DesignSpace since October 1996.
-Prior to joining the Company, Mr. Miller was a marketing and management consultant from January 1995 to October 1996.
-From September 1993 to December 1994, he was Vice President of Marketing for MacNeal-Schwendler Corporation, an engineering software company.
-Mr. Miller was Chief Operating Officer of Aries Technology, an engineering software company, from November 1984 to August 1993. - David L. Conover joined the Company in 1980 and has served as its Manager of Product Development since August 1995.
+Mr. Tung holds a B.S. degree in physics from Columbia University and an M.B.A. from the University of Santa Clara.

+Paul A. Chilensky was the Company's Manager of Customer Services from January 1995 to March 1996, when he became Vice President, Customer Services.
+Prior to joining the Company, Mr. Chilensky was regional manager of professional services for Legent Corporation, a software company, from May 1991 to December 1994.

+Dr. Shah M. Yunus has been a Corporate Fellow of the Company with responsibility for product architecture since September 1994, and prior to that was a research engineer and senior project leader for the Company since March 1984.
+Dr. Yunus holds a B.S. degree in civil engineering and an M.S. degree in structural engineering from the Bangladesh University of Engineering and Technology and a Ph.D. in computational mechanics from Rensselaer Polytechnic Institute.

+David L. Conover joined the Company in 1980 and has served as its Manager of Product Development since August 1995.
 Mr. Conover holds B.S. and M.S. degrees in civil engineering from Carnegie Mellon University.